devdigital/AutofacSettings/README.md

 }
 ```

-You can implement this interface to read settings from any source (or compose settings), but `AppConfigSettingsService` is an implementation provided out of the box for reading app settings from an app/web.config file.
+You can implement this interface to read settings from any source (or compose settings), but `AspNetCoreSettingsService` and `AppConfigSettingsService` are implementations provided out of the box.

-The constructor requires:
+`AspNetCoreSettingsService` takes your ASP.NET Core `IConfiguration` to read from any sources you've configured with the ASP.NET Core configuration builder.

+`AppConfigSettingsService` takes a `NameValueCollection`, for example `Configuration.AppSettings`, for reading app settings from an app/web.config file.

+The constructor of these setting services can also take these optional parameters:

-* `appKeyPrefix` - a string prefix for your setting keys, if you don't wish to use a prefix, you can pass null/empty string
+* `appKeyPrefix` - a string prefix for your setting keys, for example `myApp` (default is empty string)
 * `settingsPostfix` - what your setting types are postfixed with.
-Any type with this postfix when injected will use the `AutofacSettings` registration source
+Any type with this postfix when injected will use the `AutofacSettings` registration source (default is `Settings`)

-For example, in the above code we are using the `appKeyPrefix` of `myApp`, and the `settingsPostfix` of `Settings`.
-This means we can now create app/web.config settings in the following format:
+For example, if we were to use `new AspNetCoreSettingsService(configuration, "myApp", "Settings")` our settings can be defined in the following format within an app/web.config:

 ```
 <appSettings>